mikecabral/Godot_4/Shoot_Lights_3D/README.md

 ## Introduction

-Basic Shooting Light Fixtures and Bulbs in 3D for Godot 4.3...
+Basic Shooting Light Fixtures and Bulbs (Static and Dynamic) in 3D for Godot 4.3...

 I don't see any tutorials on how to do this online for 3D.. so it took me a little while to figure out.